JosieOnGit/Luniks/Historic Events/List of notable people.md

 ### Anita Arkh'ivlam
 Zakh'háfo spokesperson.
 Involved in the Máneán-Zakh'háfon conflict.

-### Dénis Terćekv
+### Dénis Terczekv
 Of Kérisantic descent, but has no affiliation or purpose within the project just yet.
-A likely purpose for Terćekv will be the lockdown of Leremkov's labs within Kérisant.
+A likely purpose for Terczekv will be the lockdown of Leremkov's labs within Kérisant.

 ### Makh'lon Uwaalib
 Malawi spokesperson.
 Currently has no place within the project just yet as Malaw still has to be placed on the planet.